nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a comment to a staff/applicant under eva depending on which panel you are in

-Format: `addc INDEX c/ ti/TITLE_OF_COMMENT d/DATE_OF_COMMENT desc/DESCRIPTIONS`
+Format: `addc INDEX c/ ti/TITLE_OF_COMMENT d/DATE_OF_COMMENT desc/DESCRIPTION`

 Example:
 * `addc 1 c/ ti/Working Ethics d/10/10/2010 desc/Good`
 * `addc 2 c/ ti/Punctuality d/10/10/2020 d/This applicant as a problem with punctuality`

-The image below shows what you would see after executing the last example given.
+The image below shows what you would see after executing the last example given above.

 ![addComment](images/ugimages/AddComment.png)